adamharrison/lite-xl-www/README.md

 ## Sample Advanced Usage

-For a more nitty-gritty experience, you can use the core method `raw`, which uses a stateless interface, and will return you the raw request of what you request, no redirection, decoding, or anything else.
+For a more nitty-gritty experience, you can use the core method `request`, which uses a stateless interface, and will return you the raw request of what you request, no redirection, decoding, or anything else.